-+50.00 A Target Field (kG) +0.50 Vs +50.000
++50.00 A - Target Field (kG) +0.50 Vs +50.000

 Pressing the TARGET FIELD SETPOINT key provides a menu for setting the target field/current.
 The target field/current is the field or current to which the Model 430 Programmer ramps the superconducting magnet when it is not paused.
-The target field/current may be set to the lesser of (1) the Magnet Current Rating, and (2) the Current Limit1 or equivalent field (per defined coil constant).
-The target field/current requires a sign since it defines a setpoint within the entire field/current range of the system (positive or negative).
+The target field/current may be set to the lesser of (1) the Magnet Current Rating, and (2) the Current Limit2 or equivalent field (per defined coil constant).
+The target field/current does not require a sign (attempting to enter a negative value will cause the Model 430 Programmer to produce one beep to indicate an error).